hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

-# Income Tax (Making Tax Digital) roadmap
+# Making Tax Digital for Income Tax roadmap

-Last updated: 8 July 2024 (see [changelog](#document-changelog))
+Last updated: July 2024 (see [changelog](#document-changelog))

 ## About this roadmap

-This roadmap sets out our anticipated schedule for future releases for Income Tax (Making Tax Digital) APIs.
+This roadmap sets out our anticipated schedule for future releases for Making Tax Digital for Income Tax APIs.
 It also provides details of releases relating to the service delivered via other mechanisms, such as a user interface.

 **What is a front end API?**